alessandro-riccardi/abstraction-mpc-integration/ReadMe.md

 - **Nominal system** (epsilon = 0): Generates nominal abstraction bounds, this is used for comparing online optimization with a nominal robust policy
 - **Epsilon extended system** (with a desired value of epsilon): Generates abstraction with extended action spaces through epsilon used for online performance optimization

-For the mathematical detail about general IMDP abstraction and robust policy synthesis we refer the user to the papers [REF][REF]
+For the mathematical detail about general IMDP abstraction and robust policy synthesis we refer the user to the papers:
+- T. Badings et al., “Robust control for dynamical systems with non-Gaussian noise via formal abstractions,” Journal of Artificial Intelligence Research, vol. 76, pp. 341–391, 2023.
+- A. Lavaei, S. Soudjani, A. Abate, and M. Zamani, “Automated verification and synthesis of stochastic hybrid systems: A survey,” Automatica, vol. 146, pp. 1–40, 2022.

 ### Stage 2: MPC Control (Online)